 Decades of Leadership

 Our alternative investment platform is built for investors by investors.
-Schedule a walkthrough tour today with one of our trusted representatives!

 What Accuplan Customers Are Saying

 “Ben Barker is the most helpful person.
 He has saved me on several occasions.
 He probably saved me from paying over $50,000 in personal income taxes.
 I have been Ben’s customer for almost four years, and every time I call him or need advice, he has been there.
 Ben also personally set up my self-directed IRA LLC so I can manage my real estate holdings.
 Ben is an incredible and knowledgeable resource at Accuplan.
 Thanks again, Ben.
 I could not have done this without you. “

 Below are some of the frequently asked questions we receive regarding self-directed IRAs.

 Yes.
 Accuplan’s clients have complete access to invest in all types of real estate, like rental homes, commercial real estate and raw land.
 The investment options are limitless so long as you are following the IRS guidelines.